Guns N' Roses: Appetite for Destruction

-"Sweet Child o' Mine" was the album's second U.S. single, a love song co-written by Rose as a poem for his then-girlfriend Erin Everly, daughter of Don Everly of the Everly Brothers.
-Due to the growing grassroots success of the band and the cross-gender appeal of the song, "Sweet Child o' Mine" and its accompanying music video received heavy airplay on both radio and MTV, becoming a huge hit during the summer of 1988 and reaching the top of the charts in the U.S. Slash later commented, "I hated that song with a huge passion for the longest time, and it turned out to be our hugest hit, so it goes to show what I know."
-The song was released in Japan as part of the EP Live from the Jungle, which also featured a selection of live recordings from the band's June 1987 dates at London's The Marquee, the group's first shows outside the United States.
-The song is the highest charting Guns N' Roses song, and is the band's only song to reach number one on the Billboard Hot 100.
+"Sweet Child o' Mine", the album's second U.S. single, originated as a poem Rose wrote for his then‑girlfriend Erin Everly.
+Its broad appeal and heavy rotation on radio and MTV propelled it to number one on the Billboard Hot 100 — the band's only chart‑topper.
+Slash later remarked, "I hated that song with a huge passion for the longest time, and it turned out to be our hugest hit."
+In Japan, the track appeared on the EP Live from the Jungle, which also included live recordings from the band's June 1987 shows at London's Marquee Club — their first performances outside the U.S.

 Steven Adler (left) was the band's drummer from 1985 to 1990, when he was replaced by Matt Sorum (right).
 Sorum was fired from the band in 1997.

-After the success of "Sweet Child o' Mine", "Welcome to the Jungle" was re-issued as a single and reached No. 7 in the U.S. By the time "Paradise City" and its video reached the airwaves, peaking at No. 5 in the U.S., Appetite for Destruction had reached No. 1 on the Billboard 200.
-To date, the album has sold in excess of 30 million copies worldwide, including 18 million units sold in the United States, making it the best-selling debut album of all time in the U.S., in addition to being the eleventh best-selling album in the United States.
+Following the success of "Sweet Child o' Mine", "Welcome to the Jungle" was reissued and reached number 7 in the U.S. "Paradise City" peaked at number 5, and Appetite for Destruction eventually reached number 1 on the Billboard 200.
+The album has since sold more than 30 million copies worldwide, including 18 million in the United States, making it the best‑selling debut album in U.S. history and the eleventh best-selling album overall.